Pen-y-Fan/watson-text-to-speech-php/README.md

 #### Setting API Key

-Change to the API key in your Manage Credentials for Text to Speech. e.g. f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI (this is the example from the tutorial - it will not work!)
+Change to the API key in your Manage Credentials for Text to Speech.

+- e.g. f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI

+**Note:** this is the example from the tutorial - it will not work!

 ```php
 $apiKey = 'f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI';